-- There are site conditions which require a sign adjustment to allow the sign to be reasonably visible from a street immediately adjacent to the site; - (2) The sign adjustment will allow a sign of exceptional design or a style that will enhance the area or that is more consistent with the architecture and design of the site; - (3) The sign adjustment will not result in a sign that is inconsistent with the purpose of the zoning district in which the property is located or the current land use.
+- (a) There are site conditions which require a sign adjustment to allow the sign to be reasonably visible from a street immediately adjacent to the site; - (b) The sign adjustment will allow a sign of exceptional design or a style that will enhance the area or that is more consistent with the architecture and design of the site; - (c) The sign adjustment will not result in a sign that is inconsistent with the purpose of the zoning district in which the property is located or the current land use.

 All other adjustments that cannot satisfy the above allowance shall be processed as a variance.
-The procedure for obtaining a variance from the requirements of this Section are set out in Section 7.10.
+The procedure for obtaining a variance from the requirements of this Section are set out in Section 35-71000.

-6.6 On-Premises Signs that Require a Sign Permit
+35-6600 On-Premises Signs that Require a Sign Permit

-6.6.1 Residential (R1 through R5) Districts
+35-6601 Residential (R1 through R5) Districts Signs in the R1 through R5 District are permitted with a sign permit as follows:

-Signs in the R1 through R5 District are permitted with a sign permit as follows:
+Table 35-6601: R1 - R5 On-Premises Signs Type of Residence Number and Type of Signs Permitted Maximum Size of Sign(s) Permitted Exceptions (if any) In R1, R2 and R3 District in structures where a permitted home One freestanding or wall sign per dwelling Two and half square feet in area and six feet in height If located along a major thoroughfare, as defined in Section 35-9200, maximum area is six square feet

-Table 6.6.1: R1 - R5 On-Premises Signs Type of Residence Number and Type of Signs Permitted Maximum Size of Sign(s) Permitted Exceptions (if any) In R1, R2 and R3 District in structures where a permitted home occupation is being conducted One freestanding or wall sign per dwelling Two and half square feet in area and six feet in height If located along a major thoroughfare, as defined in Section 9.2, maximum area is six square feet Multiple family dwelling buildings with up to 36 units Two wall signs per building 25 square feet in area if located on a lot abutting an R1, R2, or R3 district, provided the sign does not face an R1, R2, or R3 lot containing a single or two- family dwelling 40 square feet in area if located in a zone district other than R1, R2, or R3 Multi- establishment in R3 through R5 Districts with at least 37 dwelling units Freestanding: 25 square feet in area and 10 feet in height Wall: 40 square feet in area If there is only one freestanding sign and no wall signs erected, then maximum area is 36 square feet
+Table 35-6601: R1 - R5 On-Premises Signs Type of Residence Number and Type of Signs Permitted Maximum Size of Sign(s) Permitted Exceptions (if any) occupation is being conducted Multiple family dwelling buildings with up to 36 units Two wall signs per building 25 square feet in area if located on a lot abutting an R1, R2, or R3 district, provided the sign does not face an R1, R2, or R3 lot containing a single or twofamily dwelling 40 square feet in area if located in a zone district other than R1, R2, or R3 Multi- establishment in R3 through R5 Districts with at least 37 dwelling units Freestanding: 25 square feet in area and 10 feet in height Wall: 40 square feet in area If there is only one freestanding sign and no wall signs erected, then maximum area is 36 square feet

-6.6.2 Mixed Use Districts (MX-N1, MX-N2, TOD-Edge, TOD-Core)
+35-6602 Mixed Use Districts (MX-N1, MX-N2, TOD-Edge, TOD-Core)